X

 Day 5 Puente la Reina - Maneru - Lorca - Puente la Reina

-We stroll the timeless main street, cross the thousand-year-old bridge that spans the green Arga River, and hike el camino along the Raga for a while (flat), and then uphill towards the village of Maneru (approx 90 min).
+We stroll the timeless main street, cross the thousand-year-old bridge that spans the green Arga River, and hike El Camino along the Raga for a while (flat), and then uphill towards the village of Maneru (approx 90 min).
 After Maneru, the trail meanders through a lovely patchwork of vineyards and orchards up to the hilltop village of Cirauqui, with its remarkable collection of both civil and religious buildings.
-From Cirauqui, we follow and ancient paved road (downhill) lined with cypresses and we cross the Roman bridges still in use to reach the town of Lorca.
+From Cirauqui, we follow an ancient paved road (downhill) lined with cypresses and we cross the Roman bridges still in use to reach the town of Lorca.
 We return to our hotel in Puente la Reina for the night.

 DAY SUMMARY: About 15 km (9.5 mi), rolling terrain.